everylogsaas/everylog_python_client/README.md

 ## Setup

-This is to be set once globally (instantiated) from within the project.
+This is to be set once globally (instantiated) from within the project, and used everywhere else

 ```py
 from everylog.everylog_python_client import EveryLogPythonClient